Soimn/Otus/design.md

   - Being able to easily read and reason about a piece of code is more important than being able to write code quickly

-Problems: (P: problem, S: solution, ?: possible solution, # previous solutiuon)
+Problems: (P: problem, S: solution, ?: possible solution, # previous solutiuon)<br>
-  P: How should importing work in the language, and should cyclic imports be allowed?
+  P: How should importing work in the language, and should cyclic imports be allowed?<br>
   ?: Cyclic imports will be allowed for packages, as importing a package will only declare a dependancy on that file.
      Cyclic loads of files is not allowed.
 Importing a directory will import the file in the directort of the same name.
      Loading a directory is also possible, as that will import all source files in that directory and all sub directories.